ropensci-archive/opendata/opendata.md

 -   [seq2R](http://cran.rstudio.com/src/contrib/Archive/seq2R/): Detect compositional changes in genomic sequences - with some interaction with GenBank.
 Archived on CRAN.
 -   <pkg>seqinr</pkg>: Exploratory data analysis and data visualization for biological sequence (DNA and protein) data.
 -   <pkg>SoyNAM</pkg>: Genomic and multi-environmental soybean data.
 Soybean Nested Association Mapping (SoyNAM) project dataset funded by the United Soybean Board (USB), pre-formatted for general analysis and genome-wide association analysis using the NAM package.
+-   <pkg>ungeneanno</pkg>: collate annotation and summary information about a set of genes from the publicly available resources at Uniprot and NCBI; including publication information from a search of the NCBI Pubmed database.
 -   NCBI EUtils web services: See the NCBI section

 ###Geocoding###